The scientific content for the Society's conference and events programme is planned by the members of the four Divisions:

 Members of division and area of expertise

-The Irish Division seeks to promote all aspects of microbiology on the island of Ireland.The division organises biannual symposia on diverse topics at a variety of locations across the island.
+The Irish Division seeks to promote all aspects of microbiology in Northern Ireland and the Republic of Ireland.The division organises biannual symposia on diverse topics at a variety of locations across the island.
 We passionately believe in the advancement of younger scientists, thus the symposia provide a forum for these researchers to present at.

 David Clarke.
 Email: email@example.com